Tiered vs Flat-Rate Subscription Database Design

 - PostgreSQL

-LATERAL JOINwithgenerate_seriesfor tier boundary mapping without application-side loops.
-Usegenerate_series(1, tier_count)when tier boundaries are dynamic or require interpolation.
+LATERAL JOINfor tier boundary mapping without application-side loops.
 This eliminates N+1 application queries and pushes computation to the query planner. - Idempotent invoice generation using

-idempotency_keyandON CONFLICT DO NOTHINGoninvoice_line_items.
-Network retries during webhook processing must never duplicate charges.
-Store keys in a separateidempotency_keystable with TTL to prevent unbounded index growth. - JSONB
+idempotency_keyandON CONFLICT DO NOTHING.
+Network retries during webhook processing must never duplicate charges. - JSONB

 pricing_rulescolumn for storing tiered thresholds when schema flexibility outweighs strict relational normalization.
-Usejsonb_path_queryfor rapid tier evaluation.
-Validate schema at the application layer using JSON Schema to prevent malformed pricing payloads. - Database-level triggers on
+Validate schema at the application layer using JSON Schema to prevent malformed pricing payloads. - Materialized views for daily aggregated tier calculations on read-heavy dashboards.
+Use

 Edge Cases & Failures